rosetta-home/Translator/README.md

 # Translator (Rosetta Home 2.0)

 Translator is the end-user client for Rosetta Home.
 Rosetta Home 2.0 is an open source building performance monitoring platform which is located <a href="https://github.com/rosetta-home">here</a>.
 Translator is a web application meant for interaction with your Rosetta Home sensors (Touchstones).
 The backbone of the project is an lightweight version of <a href="https://facebook.github.io/react/">React</a> called <a href="https://preactjs.com/">Preact</a>.
 Webpack and babel-core are used for compiling the web app.
 Authentication is done through Bearer and tokens which are valid up to a month at a time.
 The application makes use of redux store for managing the data set from the Satori API.

+Cloud backend for RosettaHome located <a href="https://github.com/rosetta-home/brood">here</a>.

 ### Essential Libraries